 - gauge the child's progress towards meeting the objectives specified in the Statement; - review the special provision made for the child, including placement; and - consider the appropriateness of maintaining the statement of special educational needs.

 The annual review is carried out by the school on behalf of the EA.

-The Reviews take place in our school and are chaired by the principal (or another person as delegated by the principal).
+The Review will take place in school and is chaired by the principal (or another person as delegated by the principal).